Oscar-Wohlfarhrt/DSRemapper/README.md

 ---

 ## Documentation
-Is in progress and hated for all developers, when I have something to reference in here, I will put it.
+Is in progress, when I have something to reference in here, I will put it.

 ---